buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 **Reaction: *Opportunity Attack***: The Putrid Ghoul makes an attack against a creature that moves through or out of its 1-meter reach.

-***Aura of Suffering.***: The Putrid Ghoul emits an aura of 6 meters around him, every ghoul attack that hits automatically causes critical damage.
+***Aura of Suffering.***: The Putrid Ghoul emits a 6-meter aura around it; every ghoul attack that hits automatically causes critical damage.
 Activating this aura costs 2 Actions and lasts until the beginning of the next round.

 **Ecology**